Btodhunter/blog_posts/anchore_inline_scan.md

 # Using the inline_scan script in your CI/CD Pipeline

-This same fundamental concept can be utilized on any CI/CD tool that allows access to the docker daemon.
-Here are some examples of using the new Anchore Engine inline scan on many popular CI/CD tools.
+This same fundamental concept can be utilized on any CI/CD platform that allows you to execute docker commands.
+In this post we'll be going over some examples of using the new Anchore Engine inline scan on most of the popular CI/CD platforms.

 All the following examples can be found in this repository - https://github.com/Btodhunter/ci-demos

 ## CircleCI implementation
-CircleCI version 2.0+ allows access to the docker daemon with the `setup_remote_docker` job step.
-By using this functionality, combined with an official docker:stable image, we can build, scan, and push our images within the same job.
+CircleCI version 2.0+ allows native docker command execution with the `setup_remote_docker` job step.
+By using this functionality combined with an official `docker:stable` image, we can build, scan, and push our images within the same job.
 This workflow requires the following environment variables - `DOCKER_USER, DOCKER_PASS` - to be set in a context called `dockerhub` in your CircleCI account settings at `settings -> context -> create`

 #### config.yml - [Github Link](https://github.com/Btodhunter/ci-demos/blob/master/.circleci/config.yml)
 ```yaml